5 Reasons to Upgrade Windows 10 to Windows 11

-Spear phishing attacks targeting business users via their personal accounts
+Spear phishing attacks target business users’ personal accounts

 Recently, we have seen an increase in spear phishing attacks targeting business users via their personal accounts.
 Spear phishing is defined as an email campaign targeting specific people, or groups of people, in order to get a response from the email account, which then enables the phisher, or scammer to use details of the email account for fraudulent purposes.
 Spear phishing will often include information that is known to be of interest to you, the targeted person or group, such as a current event in your industry, or financial documents.